As Trump Attacks Amazon-Postal Service Ties, He Fails To Fill Postal Governing Board

 Examining Amazon's Business Model

 The USPS Board of Governors operates similarly to a corporate board of directors.
-They act as a critical body charged with the big thinking and strategic planning, which includes setting long-term goals, controlling expenses, writing policies and deciding how to invest in the Postal Service of the future.
+It acts as a critical body charged with the big thinking and strategic planning, which includes setting long-term goals, controlling expenses, writing policies and deciding how to invest in the Postal Service of the future.

 With no governors, the board is operating in a "temporary emergency" status, with its powers delegated to the postmaster general and her deputy.

-Just as the USPS has found itself at the heart of Americans' massive shift to online shopping and high expectations of fast delivery, the Post Office's board lost its quorum at the end of 2014 — and lost its final appointed governor in December 2016.
+Just as the USPS has found itself at the heart of Americans' massive shift to online shopping and high expectations of fast delivery, the post office's board lost its quorum at the end of 2014 — and lost its final appointed governor in December 2016.

-The Senate had previously blocked several candidates nominated by President Obama.
+The Senate had previously blocked several candidates nominated by President Barack Obama.
 The Washington Post has reported that Sen. Bernie Sanders has blocked several nominees in the past, "because he believes they would slash jobs and outsource one of America's oldest institutions to private companies."

 Over the past several days, Trump has gone after Amazon's deal with the U.S. Postal Service largely over the rates the retail giant pays for delivery.